Eaglw/Chemical_Engineering/Soft Matter/Overview.md

 If we are dealing with a reactor with micro dimentions, this hypotesys may be not valid.
 If we use macromolecules like polymers, the dimention of the molecule became relevant in a micro scale, so we can't apply the continuum hypotesis.
 <!--ID: 1695226069320-->

+### Shear vs elongational flow: which one has the biggest deformation?
+Talking about colloidal particles in a fluid, every deformati